-We’ve all seen them: the two-spot parker at the grocery store, the slow driver inching along in the fast lane, the multi-tasker sipping coffee while texting at a light that turned green long ago.
-And while every city may think that they have the worst drivers, our annual report identified which U.S. cities really do.
+We’ve all seen them: the slow driver crawling along in the left lane, the two-spot parker at the crowded grocery store, the person sipping coffee while texting at a light that turned green long ago.
+No matter where you live, you may think your city has the worst drivers in the country, but our annual report identifies the ones that actually do.

-Our analysts at QuoteWizard set out every year to see which cities have the worst drivers in America and which have the best.
-We analyzed two million car insurance quotes from drivers in America’s 70 largest cities.
-Cities were then evaluated on four factors to determine overall driver quality.
-Those factors include:
+QuoteWizard analysts set out every year to see which cities have the best and worst drivers in America.
+We analyzed over six million car insurance quotes from drivers in the 70 largest cities in the U.S. These cities were then evaluated based on four factors to determine overall driver quality.

 - Speeding tickets

-- Citations (running a red light, using a cellphone while driving, etc.)
+- Citations, such as running a red light or using a cellphone while driving

 Cities with the most dangerous driving incidents are rated among the worst, while cities with the fewest dangerous driving incidents are rated as the best.